puzzle/jenkins-techlab/labs/15_nodejs.md

 }
 ```

-Add additional Ruby lab with tests and artifact archiving.
+Add additional Node.js lab with tests and artifact archiving.